Utilising Patient Insight in Pharma Marketing

 Successful campaigns are underpinned by a deep understanding of customer needs.
 This customer insight is a key component of all great marketing ideas; without it, a campaign may struggle to achieve the desired level of engagement or conversion.

-In the pharma world, insights can be drawn from various places, but those drawn from patient data are arguably the most powerful.
+In the pharma marketing world, insights can be drawn from various places, but those drawn from patient data are arguably the most powerful.

 As well as giving pharma brands valuable insight into their disease area, patient data can ensure that drugs are administered correctly, in turn reducing the cost burden on national health services.